“This is critical. This email must go out in the next 7 minutes.”

 - Customers are (presumably) already receiving email from you with Eloqua, so your sender policy framework (SPF) and IP reputation within these accounts should guarantee that your crisis emails are received as well.

-Getting the List Together is the Hard Part
+Getting an Emergency Customer List is the Hard Part

 If you can imagine how things unfold in a crisis situation, minute by minute, the most challenging aspect of crisis management is not the email content itself.
 It’s getting the list right.
-Take a close look at your database and ask yourself: If I had to pull a list of our active customer contacts right now, in the next few minutes, could I be sure that I can pull in 100% of our active customers?
-Could you get the entire list ready in 7 minutes flat?
+Take a close look at your database and ask yourself: If you had to pull a list of our active customer contacts right now, in the next few minutes, could you be sure you could pull in 100% of your active customers?
+Could you get the entire list ready in 7 minutes?

 The way to make your customer list available in a crisis starts with good practices in your CRM database.
 These include: